Skip to main content

 Integration guide

 Use this page when you want exact integration steps.
 The hand-written API pages explain which surfaces exist and how they behave operationally.
-The API v2 OpenAPI reference is generated and is best used for endpoint schemas and response fields, not for workflow guidance.
+The GMX API OpenAPI reference is generated and is best used for endpoint schemas and response fields, not for workflow guidance.
 Use Troubleshooting when reads do not match expected state.

 Choose the right integration surface